 Ultimately, the judge will decide whether you receive benefits.
 An attorney knows how to present the evidence and which documents are most important.

 Contact Our Tulsa Disability Attorneys for Help

 Remember, medical records are often the sole deciding factor in many disability claims.
 Making a mistake, even a minor one, can rob you of your ability to obtain the benefits you need to maintain a decent standard of living.
 An attorney can help avoid filing errors and knows which records will help make the strongest case.

 At Troutman & Troutman, P.C. our Tulsa disability attorneys have decades of combined experience helping with disability claims, including preparing for administrative hearings.
-To learn more about how we can help with your potential case, give us a call at (918) 587-0050.
-You can also schedule a consultation by using our online case review form.
+To learn more about how we can help with your potential case, give us a call at (918) 265-1404.
+You can also schedule an evaluation by using our online case review form.